fuzzdelay/jbehave-core/README.md

 ### JDK Version

-At compile-time, JDK 11 is required to build JBehave modules
+JDK 8 is needed to build the JBehave-core modules (tested with Oracle JDK on different platforms).
+You may have to follow instructions in https://stackoverflow.com/questions/43690435/failure-to-find-org-jenkins-ci-pluginspluginpom2-11-in-https-repo-maven-apa to get the Jeknins module building.

-At runtime, end users can use JDK 8 or above in their own projects that use JBehave for testing.
+End users can use JDK 8 or above in theor own projects that use JBehave for testing.

 ### Maven

-[Maven](http://maven.apache.org) version required to build: 3.6 or above (while tested with 3.6.x it may also work with previous 3.x versions)
+[Maven](http://maven.apache.org) version required to build: 3.5 or above (while tested with 3.5.x it may also work with previous 3.x versions)

 Some additional setup may be required to build the